-All applicants (except nursing ACE) must submit a 250- to 650-word essay via the Common Application.
+All applicants (except nursing ACE) must submit a 250- to 650-word essay with their application.
 We do not accept essays submitted on paper.

 International applicants should refer to International Instructions for additional requirements.

 Nursing ACE, nursing BSN, and radiologic technology applicants who have coursework from an institution outside of the United States — except Study Abroad — must also review the International Instructions for additional transcript requirements.